McDonald’s hiring 14 year-olds in Oregon amid labour shortage

 Branches of Burger King and Wendy's have put up similar signs recently.
 And according to reports, the Texan chain Layne's Chicken Fingers is promoting workers in their teens and early 20s into managerial positions, amid a lack of more experienced recruits.

-US labour laws vary from state to state, but in Oregon, young people aged 14 and above are allowed to work in non-hazardous jobs such as food service, as long as their hours are limited to accommodate schooling and they get adequate rest breaks.
+US labour laws vary from state to state, but in Oregon, people aged 14 and above are allowed to work in non-hazardous jobs such as food service, as long as their hours are limited to accommodate schooling and they get adequate rest breaks.

 However, the phenomenon appears to be rare - the average age of an employed McDonald's worker in the US is 27, according to research from jobs website Zippia.